ucbepic/docetl/docs/concepts/pipelines.md

 ## Components of a Pipeline

-A pipeline in docetl consists of three main components:
+A pipeline in docetl consists of four main components:

 1. **Default Model**: The language model to use for the pipeline.
 2. **Datasets**: The input data sources for your pipeline.